solana-labs/solana-program-library/docs/src/account-compression/usage.md

 4. Replace a leaf in the tree, using a 3rd party indexer

-This example assumes that some 3rd party service is indexing the the tree at `cmtKeypair.publicKey` for you, and providing MerkleProofs via some REST endpoint.
+This example assumes that some 3rd party service is indexing the tree at `cmtKeypair.publicKey` for you, and providing MerkleProofs via some REST endpoint.
 The `getProofFromAnIndexer` function is a **placeholder** to exemplify this relationship.

 ```typescript